Anduril Industries: Dust

 Dust is a small 4 lb ground-based sensor designed to detect people and objects in areas with limited line of sight, such as small corridors that nearby Sentry Towers cannot observe.
 Dust is powered by an onboard battery providing two months of life, or an external solar panel.

 Fury

 Fury is a long-range, subsonic, stealthy military drone with 17 ft wingspan suited for surveillance and combat.
 The initial prototype design was originally made by Blue Force Technologies.
 Fury was selected alongside General Atomics to compete for the first increment of the U.S. Air Force's Collaborative combat aircraft (CCA) program in April 2024.

 Anduril significantly modified the Blue Force design for the competition.
 The Anduril-developed YFQ-44A "Collaborative Combat Drone" is semi-autonomous, and slated to work in concert with a broad range of US military assets.
-As of September 2025, the maiden flight of the YFQ-44A is slated for fall of 2025, as its competitor in the US DoD competition, the General Atomics YFQ-42A, has already made its maiden flight in August.
+The maiden flight of the YFQ-44A took place on October 31, 2025; its competitor in the US DoD competition, the General Atomics YFQ-42A, made its maiden flight in August 2025.